NJ1206/ML-KEM/README.md

-Module Lattice Based Key Encapsulation Mechanism (ML-KEM) implementation in Rust
+Module Lattice Based Key Encapsulation Mechanism (ML-KEM) implementation in C++

 Used to establish a shared secret key over a public channel (Alternative to DH that is resistant to quantum computers)